-Psychology is devoted to the study of individuals, particularly of their behavior and mental processes.
-In studying individuals, psychologists employ scientific methods and gather empirical evidence.
-Students of psychology learn to employ these methods to think critically and creatively about human behavior, develop strong problem-solving skills, and learn to apply new knowledge to social and individual problems.
+Psychology is devoted to the study of individuals and groups, particularly of their behavior and mental processes.
+Psychologists employ scientific methods and gather empirical evidence.
+Students of psychology learn to employ these methods to think critically and creatively about human and animal behavior, develop strong problem-solving skills, and learn to apply new knowledge to social and individual problems.

 The Department of Psychological Sciences offers students a representative and balanced exposure to the theories, methods, findings, and issues in psychology.
 Through their coursework, students are introduced to the major perspectives that predominate in psychology today, including the neurological, cognitive, developmental, sociocultural, and clinical perspectives.
 Students have the opportunity to work with faculty on their research, to conduct their own independent research projects and to complete supervised field experiences and internships.

 Saint Mary’s has a long history of providing quality international programs as an essential part of our educational mission—forming women leaders who will make a difference in the world.
 As this world becomes increasingly interdependent, the College offers an expanding range of semester, year, semester break, and summer study and service programs in a wide variety of countries, and encourages students to take advantage of them.
 Learn more about the various Study Abroad opportunities.